Guidance

 Policy landscape for science and innovation in Taiwan

-5 + 2 innovative industries plan, first announced in 2016, prioritises innovation in areas of Biotechnology, Defence, Green Energy, Smart Machinery and the Internet of Things.
-This was followed by Six Core Strategic Industries, including information and digital, cybersecurity, precision health, renewable energy and national defence.
-Published in March 2022, Taiwan’s Pathway to Net-Zero Emissions in 2050 sets out strategies to achieve energy, industrial, lifestyle and social transition through technology R&D and climate legislation.
-Aiming for 60% of generation capacity from renewable energy, Taiwan has prioritised solar and offshore wind and is now exploring hydrogen, CCUS and smart grid technology.
+Taiwan’s Six Core Strategic Industries policy prioritises innovation in information and digital, cybersecurity, precision health, renewable energy and national defence.
+Published in 2022, Taiwan’s Pathway to Net-Zero Emissions in 2050 sets out strategies to achieve energy, industrial, lifestyle and social transition through technology R&D and climate legislation.
+Aiming for 60% of generation capacity from renewable energy, Taiwan prioritises solar and offshore wind.
+Further priorities include exploring hydrogen, Carbon Capture, Utilization, and Storage (CCUS) and smart grid technology.

-Taiwan’s northern and western coasts are more industrially developed with electronics and technology clusters.
-With strong support from the government since the 80s, Hsinchu Science Park has been known for its electronics and semiconductor cluster, in particular the TSMC value chain.
-The Taipei- Hsinchu cluster is ranked 26 in the Science and Technology Clusters report published by Intellectual Property Organisation in 2022.
-On the west coast, Central Taiwan Science Park boasts leading precision machinery and biotech.
-Southern Taiwan Science Park focuses on semiconductors and optoelectronics.
-Shalun Smart Green Energy Science City gathers R&D and testing capacity from Academia Sinica, ITRI and NARlabs working on innovative energy solutions.
+Taiwan’s northern and western coasts are more industrially developed with significant electronics and technology clusters.
+With strong support from the government since the 1980s, Hsinchu Science Park is known globally for its electronics and semiconductor cluster.
+This makes Taipei-Hsinchu rank 27th in the Global Innovation Index 2023 published by World Intellectual Property Organisation.
+On the west coast, the Central Taiwan Science Park boasts leading precision machinery and biotech.
+The Southern Taiwan Science Park focuses on Integrated Circuit (IC) design and optoelectronics.
+Shalun Smart Green Energy Science City gathers R&D and testing capacity from Academia Sinica, ITRI and NARLabs working on innovative energy solutions.

 Market landscape for Science and Innovation in Taiwan